 - Free internet can usually be found at the following: food outlets (McDonalds, KFC, restaurants, cafes, etc – check receipts for the code), any electronics or department stores (Apple stores etc), Executive/First Class/Business Class lounges at airports (even without access, you can sit nearby and access it easily)

 - Take a small 3 or 4 port power board, and just one travel adapter.
 This way you will have access to many power points to charge your tech goodies on.

 - For those times when there is a ‘power emergency,’ power banks will often provide enough to charge your phone at least once.

 - Charge your phone or camera anywhere that there is a USB port.
-This can include the electronics or department stores (the same place you are using the free internet), TVs in hotel rooms, even TVs in McDonalds and other fast food places.
-Make sure to put your phone on airplane mode for quicker charging.
+This can include the electronics or department stores (the same place you are using the free internet), TVs in hotel rooms, even TVs in McDonald’s and other fast food places.
+Make sure to put your phone on aeroplane mode for quicker charging.

 Travel Hacks for Saving Money Before You Leave

 - Set yourself a challenge for saving money – only spending $4 per day on food, not catching taxis or ubers, etc